Updated: Feb 26

 Feeling a constant war within in my conscious mind, striving to be perfect, so that I will be loved, let alone liked, I started to drown.
 Not flailing, gasping for breath drowning.
 More like a slow, tedious, meticulous dripping into my heart until my soul's fire was extinguished.

 Living from the outside in, my eyes sought beauty, goodness and grace in hopes that maybe, one day I could become what I wanted in my own watery grave.
-My feet settled into the depth, finding sure-footedness, so there I stayed.
+My feet settled into the depth of my grace, finding sure-footedness on the bottom, so there I stayed.

 Initial glance at this piece of pottery, it would appear The Artist deliberately created it exactly how you see it now.
 The lovely gold placed intentionally where it is, enhancing it's intrinsic beauty.
 The art work purposefully created to be pleasing to the eye, as the value it possesses.
 Yet, in our perception of what we see, that is the farthest from the truth.
 What is visible came from the redemption of each broken piece restored more beautiful, unique in it's scars, repaired, so that, nothing has been wasted.